-There is a lack of integrated planning at the regional level and within governorates.
+At regional level, there is a lack of integrated planning at regional level and within governorates.
 The plans currently developed at regional level today are structural plans, covering only a few regions/governorates.
 This is often self-driven as none of the national level stakeholders are mandated to review or support this level of planning.